leovicio/Pancakeswap-Uniswap-Matic--GUI--SNIPER-BOT/README.md

 <a href="https://ibb.co/rZ5jwTz"><img src="https://i.ibb.co/BgTpCdQ/Skq-YCo-Pa-RGm4-Iv-JEm-WF5-Pancake-Swap-vs-Uniswap.png" alt="Skq-YCo-Pa-RGm4-Iv-JEm-WF5-Pancake-Swap-vs-Uniswap" border="0"></a><br /><a target='_blank' href='https://nl.imgbb.com/'></a><br />

-<br> </br>
 <H2>Disclosure</H2>
 I own some of the tokens portayed in the gif.
 These tokens are used only for example purposes and are not meant to be an endorsement.
 I am not affiliated with these tokens or any subsidiaries.
-Use the application at your own risk, I am not in any way responsible for losses.